kri-shah/LeetCode/README.md

-# LeetCode
+# LeetCode Solutions

-LeetCode Solutions I've come up with
+A non-exhaustive collection of my LeetCode and NeetCode solutions, implemented mostly in Python.